poboisvert/BasicsReact/README.md

     <App />
   </Provider>

-THe payload is not mandatory, but the type is.
+The payload is not mandatory, but the type is.

 Component will be connected with connect()